vornet/sharp-flow/README.md

 # SharpFlow

 SharpFlow is a developer-friendly low code framework where developer writes C# code to build reusable nodes.
-Then, non-devleopers can build flows between them using a visual flow editor called SharpFlow Studio.
+Then, non-developers can build flows between them using a visual flow editor called SharpFlow Studio.

 Once a graph is built, it can be executed directly from SharpFlow Studio, ShapFlow Runner (planned), the RESTful API, or headlessly as part of an application using the `GraphExecutor` class.